-As lockdown starts to ease and social gatherings become more the norm, I find myself increasingly bombarded with campervan related questions.
+As lockdown started to ease and social gatherings became more the norm, I found myself increasingly bombarded with campervan related questions.

 Why?
 My partner and I started a camper van conversion business during lockdown (a story for another time), a career move which has made us the targets of endless, though welcome grilling.
 It seems every new person we meet has or wants to buy a campervan.

 It's potentially that I socialise in very outdoorsy circles, but campervan conversions undeniably took off in 2020, nearly as fast as Tik Tok and homemade banana bread, and the desire to own one, convert one, stay in one or just fantasise about one is becoming more and more the case for lots of outdoor lovers.